Wildland Project

 - Bat houses are being installed across the area to increase bat breeding and survival.

-- Hibernacula will be created for a range of species, including bats, hedgehogs and amphibians.
+- Hibernacula is being created for a range of species, including bats, hedgehogs and amphibians.

 - Invasive non native species are gradually being removed.

-- Nesting boxes are being installed for a range of vulnerable birds.
+- Nesting boxes have been installed for a range of vulnerable birds.

 These all give a boost to many struggling native species and increase their chances of survival.

-Many wetland species have already benefitted from this and every year more new species appear in the riparian zone and beyond.
+Many wetland species have already benefited from this and every year more new species appear in the riparian zone and beyond.
 Common species also occur in ever greater abundance.